AERIALCOMPUTING/aerial-computing/README.md

 AERIAL COMPUTING is not a technology, but a way of structuring thought through experience.

+It is not tied to any specific device or display technology.

 ## Transforming air into a computational domain
 ## — where thought begins as experience